patricklafrance/shelby/README.md

 * `_afterBind`
 * `_handleDispose`

-If you're view model is an `HttpViewModel`, you can also override there event handler functions:
+If you're view model extend `HttpViewModel`, you can also override there event handler functions:

 * `_beforeFetch`
 * `_beforeSave`